 7 backers Limited (23 left of 30)

 The reporter's package: We'll send you a tote bag featuring our investigation's logo,a branded ProPublica reporter's notebook AND you'll also secure a seat on our investigation community board, which will assemble for regular video conference calls with our internships team.
-Help us decide where our intern goes!Estimated delivery:Ships within the US only
+Help us decide where our intern goes!Estimated delivery:Only ships to: United States

 2 backers Limited (8 left of 10)